Aids for Daily Living: Tools to help with vision, hearing, mobility, and communication

 Assistive Technology includes any device that is used to maintain or improve functional abilities of an individual with a disability.
 A device can be high or low tech, off the shelf or specially designed.

-- Search the Library Catalog under WATAP to see the assistive tools available for checkout.
-You may place a hold on an item that interests you and it will be available at the library of your choice within a few days (unless it’s already checked out to someone else!)
+- Search the library catalog under “Aids for Daily Living” to see the assistive tools available for checkout.
+You may place a hold on an item that interests you and it will be available at the library within a few days (unless it’s already checked out to someone else!)

 - Ask at the information desk to see a printed catalog of available items.